ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab004.md

 Select __DATA SERVICES__ > __STREAM ANALYTICS__ > __QUICK CREATE__ and enter the following:

-1. JOB NAME: You can use anything you'd like here...I recommend __iotlab__ or something similar so you can identify it easily later.
+1. JOB NAME: You can use anything you'd like here...like __iotlab__ or something similar so you can identify it easily later.
-2. REGION: Select __East US__ (or whatever region you created your IoT Hub in)
+2. REGION: If you created your IoT Hub in _East US_, select __East US 2__.
+For other regions, select the same region you created your IoT Hub in.
 3. REGIONAL MONITORING STORAGE ACCOUNT: Select or create a storage account.

 <img src="/images/newasa.png"/>

-Click __CREATE STREAM ANALYTICS JOB__.
+Click _CREATE STREAM ANALYTICS JOB_.
 It will take a few minutes for the Steam Analytics job to get created and become available.

 <img src="/images/asajobcreated.png"/>